MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 1. IDs from two like minded systems work without any loss of information.
 2. Multi-tiered and two-tiered systems interoperate on the top-most their (since they both have a top tier ID)
 3. A two-tiered fixed-size ID system can accept ANY Id, and in particular an ID from a multi-tiered ID system.
-4. ID  have a useful comparison operator that work even in this mixed case.
+4. ID  has a useful comparison operator that works even in this mixed case.
 Basically if the IDs don't match perfectly, you also test if they match if HASH_N is applied to both (you may need to do this twice, once for the N of the first operand, and once for the N of the other operand).